Christopher Nelson, PhD

 Harumi Padmaswari

 Harumi completed her medical degree at Universitas Gadjah Mada, Indonesia, in 2017.
-Her last project was about the association of the LEPR gene polymorphism with hypertension and obesity in Indonesia.
 She had worked as a physician in clinics and hospitals in Indonesia which triggered her curiosity in the emergence of molecular therapy.
-She is highly interested in gene-based therapy research especially for genetics disease and complex disease.
-In her free time, you will find her stargazing and writing postcards
+She is highly interested in gene-based therapy research especially for genetic and complex diseases.
+She completed her PhD in 2025.
+Now, she is continuing as a computational biologist in our lab.
+In her free time, you will find Harumi stargazing and writing postcards.

 Abbey graduated from Harding University in May 2022 with a B.S in biomedical engineering.
 She first experienced the campus through the INBRE program where she did research in the chemistry department in Dr. Maggie He’s lab.
 She entered the University of Arkansas biomedical engineering Ph.D. program in Fall 2022 with research interests in immunology and gene therapy.
 In her spare time, she enjoys reading, movies, scrapbooking, and playing music.